javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 # Numbers

+In modern JavaScript, there are two types of numbers:

-All numbers in JavaScript are stored in 64-bit format [IEEE-754](https://en.wikipedia.org/wiki/IEEE_754-2008_revision), also known as "double precision floating point numbers".
+1. Regular numbers in JavaScript are stored in 64-bit format [IEEE-754](https://en.wikipedia.org/wiki/IEEE_754-2008_revision), also known as "double precision floating point numbers".
+These are numbers that we're using most of the time, and we'll talk about them in this chapter.

-Let's expand upon what we currently know about them.
+2. BigInt numbers, to represent integers of arbitrary length.
+They are sometimes needed, because a regular number can't exceed <code>2<sup>53</sup></code> or be less than <code>-2<sup>53</sup></code>.
+As bigints are used in few special areas, we devote them a special chapter <info:bigint>.

+So here we'll talk about regular numbers.
+Let's expand our knowledge of them.

 ## More ways to write a number